Pumpkin Muffins

 - Salted Butter.
 Unsalted butter, coconut oil, canola oil or ghee can be used in place of butter with great results.
 You can substitute part of the butter with applesauce, but I prefer it with butter.

 - Light Brown Sugar.
-If you want a more molasses taste, use dark brown sugar.
+If you want a stronger molasses taste, use dark brown sugar.

 - Granulated sugar.
 Any white granulated sugar works great in this recipe.
 I use organic cane sugar.

 - All-purpose flour.
-Bread flour and pastry flour also work well in this pumpkin muffins recipe!
-You can use an all-purpose gluten-free baking flour for a gluten-free version as well!
+Bread flour and pastry flour work well.
+You can use an all-purpose gluten-free baking flour to make them gluten-free.

 - Pumpkin Pie Spice.
 Use store bought or make your own with this recipe: Homemade pumpkin pie spice.

-Next, add brown & granulated sugar and stir or stir until the sugars are dissolved and the mixture is homogenous (uniform throughout).
+Then, add the brown & granulated sugar and whisk until the sugars are dissolved and the mixture is uniform throughout.

 Next, add eggs and vanilla and whisk or stir to combine.